bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_yelp.md

 Given the user’s selected categories and sorting criteria:

 1. Retrieve the restaurants, and allow the user to specify a location before executing the search.
-2. Print the retrieved restaurants to the GUI in some coherent format.
+2. Show the retrieved restaurants on the GUI in some coherent format.

 ### 4. Allow the user to preview an individual restaurant